 Certain activities within all National Park Service areas require a special use permit.
-This enables the National Park Service to ensure safety and also monitor and regulate the use of parks while it simultaneously conserves the scenery, natural and historic objects, and wildlife within park boundaries
+This enables the National Park Service to ensure safety and monitor and regulate the use of parks while simultaneously conserving the scenery, natural and historic objects, and wildlife within park boundaries.

-You generally do NOT need a permit for your personal, noncommercial filming and photography activities within normal visitation areas and hours.
-However, filming outside normal visitation hours and all commercial filming requires a permit.
+You generally do NOT need a permit for your personal, filming and photography activities within normal visitation areas and hours.
+However, filming outside normal visitation locations and hours requires a permit.
 Please see the "Definitions and Requirements" section for more information.

 DEFINITIONS AND REQUIREMENTS

 A special activity, or special park use, is a short-term activity that takes place in a park area and: